cluelesselectrostar/elec40004-2019-q4-lab-ytc19-forked/lab1/instructions.md

 ### Creating a merge conflict

-The exercise contains a task `A1` which requires you to modify the file `exam_q1/lower_case.cpp`, by calling applying the function `tolower` to each character in a file.
+The exercise contains a task `A1` which requires you to modify the file `exam_q1/lower_case.cpp`, by applying the function `tolower` to each character in a string.

 Both you and your partner should now implement `lower_case.cpp` independently, in full knowledge that it will cause a conflict.
 In practise you would